balena-io-experimental/airpod/README.md

   - `BALENA_HOST_CONFIG_audio_pwm_mode`: 2

-On the "Environment Variables" page of *each device*, add the following entries:
+On the "Environment Variables" page, add the following entry:

-  - `AIRPOD_NAME`: the name you want the device to advertise itself as.
   - `AIRPOD_PASS`: a password that should be provided by clients targeting this device for playback.

+That's it.
+After a few seconds, the device will advertise itself as an Airplay target under its name.
+You can change the device name from the Dashboard.

 [dashboard]: https://dashboard.balena-cloud.com/
 [getting-started]: https://www.balena.io/docs/raspberrypi3/nodejs/getting-started/